jacobbisaacson/hw10-hangman-DOM-OOP/README.md

   * `currentWord.checkLetter()` will return `true` or `false` depending on whether the letter was there or not.
 How can you use this information?

-  * If the letter was there, then what should happen next? the user should get some feedback.
-Your app should communicate to the user what is happening.
-If the letter wasn't there, well we should communicate that to them too.
+  * If the letter was there, then what should happen next?
+The user should get some feedback.  **_Your apps should ALWAYS clearly communicate to the user what is happening._**  If the letter wasn't there, well, we should communicate that to the user too.

   * So we need a way to display a message to the user in multiple places in our app.
 How about a game method called `displayMessage()` that takes a message string as a parameter and displays it in the DOM?